-- a) Procedures to identify Incidents and notify Emergency Services providers and establish traffic control for Incident management activities in a timely manner; - b) Procedures for removal of stalled, broken down, wrecked or otherwise incapacitated vehicles from the travel lane, including coordination with Emergency Services/law enforcement; - c) Procedures for clean up of debris, oil, broken glass, etc. and other such objects foreign to the roadway surface; - d) Procedures to communicate IMP information to Developer's public information personnel and notify the public of traffic issues related to Incidents in keeping with the requirements of Section 3 Public Information and Communications; and - e) Descriptions of contact methods, personnel available, and response times for any Emergency condition requiring attention during off-hours.
+- a) Procedures to identify Incidents and notify Emergency Services providers and establish traffic control for Incident management activities in a timely manner; - b) Procedures for removal of stalled, broken down, wrecked or otherwise incapacitated vehicles from the travel lane, including coordination with Emergency Services/law enforcement: - c) Procedures to provide a maximum response time of 15-minutes by Developer and all measures to be instituted by Developer to clear the Incident and return lane availability within 15-minutes of arriving at the Incident site. - d) Procedures for clean up of debris, oil, broken glass, etc. and other such objects foreign to the roadway surface; - e) Procedures to communicate IMP information to Developer's public information personnel and notify the public of traffic issues related to Incidents in keeping with the requirements of Section 3 Public Information and Communications; and - f) Descriptions of contact methods, personnel available, and response times for any Emergency condition requiring attention during off-hours.

 The IMP shall be submitted to TxDOT for approval as a condition of NTP2.
+Modifications to the IMP for the inclusion of the IH 35E Capacity Improvement Section shall be submitted to TxDOT for approval as a condition of NTP3.